cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 ### Crux 28:
 Write a C++ program to swap first and last element of an integer 1-d array.

+### -------------------
 ### Crux 29:
+Write a C++ Program to implement Merge Sort using Divide and Conquer Algorithm

 ### Crux 30:
+C++ Menu Driven Program for Stack Operations Using Arrays

 ### Crux 31:
+C++ Program to Find Sum Above and Below of Main Diagonal Matrix

 ### Crux 32:
+C++ Program to Print Lowerhalf and Upperhalf of Triangle Matrix

 ### Crux 33:
+C++ Program to Find Sum of Diagonals of Matrix

 ### Crux 34:
+C++ Program for Linear Search in Arrays

 ### Crux 34:
+C++ Program for Binary Search in Arrays

 ### Crux 35:
+C++ Program to Find Largest and Smallest Element of a Matrix

 ### Crux 36:
+C++ Program to Remove Characters in String Except Alphabets

 ### Crux 37:
 ### Crux 38:
 ### Crux 39: